Agile vs. Scrum: Which Should You Use, and Why?

 Agile has its roots in software development but is now used in many different industries, including tech, marketing, design, and finance.
 Even many industries that have relied on traditional project management styles like construction have begun to incorporate Agile practices into their work.

-Agile was formally named in 2001, with the creation of the Agile Manifesto.
-The manifesto is the work of seventeen software development practitioners, outlining a set of twelve principles that they believe should be used as a guide to better organise workloads.
-Originally used for software development, Agile is now used in many industries as a project management tool.
+Agile was formally created in 2001, with the creation of the Agile Manifesto.
+Seventeen software development project managers came together one cold February in the Wasatch Mountains of Utah to create a set of principles they thought would lead to better organisational communities.
+What resulted was the four Agile values and twelve Agile principles, collectively called the Agile Manifesto.
+Now, Agile is used in many industries and teams beyond software development.

-Agile is well-suited for ongoing projects, a succession of small projects equalling a larger project, and projects where certain details aren’t clear from the start.
-This makes Agile good for industries that deal with constant or unpredictable change, or teams creating a new product, allowing for innovation.
+Agile is well-suited for ongoing projects and projects where certain details are not clear from the start.
+This makes Agile good for industries that deal with constant or unpredictable change or teams creating a new product.
 More traditional project management styles such as Waterfall might work better for projects that have strict constraints—like a firm time or fixed budget—such as event planning.

 In Scrum, delivery cycles are called “sprints,” and generally last one to four weeks.
 Work is incremental and builds on previous work.
 Scrum teams are usually small, typically ranging from three to nine people, and include a Scrum Master and a product owner.
 Communication with team members and stakeholders is consistent so that feedback is constant and changes can be made accordingly.

-Scrum is the most commonly used Agile methodology, either alone or as a hybrid.
-Some common hybrid Scrum methodologies include Scrumban and Scrum/XP and combine the elements of Scrum with another methodology.
+Scrum is by far the most commonly used Agile methodology.
+Some common hybrid Scrum methodologies include Scrumban and Scrum/XP.

 Scrum is built on three pillars: